hbina/hbina.github.io/content/programming_with_context.md

 ```

 At this point, you are pretty happy about the safety of this function.
-You are sure that any time I call this function, if the result is _not_ undefined, we are confident that we are performing what we consider as "addition".
+We are sure that any time we call this function, the result is a _number_.
+We are confident that the computation we are performing here are what we consider as "addition".

 But then, a new requirement comes in and we need to implement a substraction function.
 Fine, we can just copy and paste the implementation before and replace `+` with `-`.